publiccarrentalproject/car-management/frontend/README.md

-This project is the frontend (user interface) of the car management.
+This project is the frontend (user interface) of the car-service.

 ![car-service Admin GUI Design](admin-gui.jpg)